PaloAltoNetworks/learn-prisma-cloud-automation/compute/custom-defender-images/README.md

 - You created an image tagging and IAM policy to enforce the use of the image
 - As a bonus you also used a Secrets Manager to secure your sensitive credentials

 ## Simplified and Automated security that PROTECTS your workloads!
-That's the power of Primsa Cloud!
+That's the power of Prisma Cloud!

 #### Additional References:
 - [Secrets Manager IAM Role Examples](https://docs.aws.amazon.com/mediaconnect/latest/ug/iam-policy-examples-asm-secrets.html)